FedOptima: Optimizing Resource Utilization in Federated Learning: F ed O ptima

 The \textbf{Task Scheduler} handles two message types: local models and activations.
 The $put()$ and $get()$ algorithms re-order received messages from the Communicator before dispatching them to the Compute Engine when requested.

 The Task Scheduler maintains a model queue $Q^{model}$ to store models and $K$ activation queues $\{Q^{act}_k, k=1, \cdots, K\}$ to store activations received from each device.
 As shown in Algorithm~\ref{alg:put}, the Task Scheduler recognizes whether a message from the Communicator contains a combination of the local models (Line~1) or a batch of activations (Line~4).
-The combination of local models and activation batches are then put into the corresponding queues (Lines~2-3, 5-7).
+The local models and activation batches are then put into the corresponding queues (Lines~2-3, 5-7).

 When a request is received from the Compute Engine, the Task Scheduler gets a batch of activations for training or a combination of local models for aggregation.
 As shown in Algorithm~\ref{alg:get}, a higher priority is given for retrieving models (Line~1) to the Compute Engine over the activations.
 If there are no pending models in the queue, the Task Scheduler retrieves activations for the Trainer to balance training continuity and timely model aggregation (Line~4).
 The FIFO policy is used to obtain local model combinations from the queue (Lines~2-3).
 To address Challenge~3, a counter-based sorting algorithm is implemented to get activations (Lines~5-8).
-The counter $\{c_k; k\in [K]\}$ tallies the activations used for training from each device and is used to prioritize devices that contributed fewer activations.
-Activations received from slower devices have a higher priority, thereby balancing the contribution of devices for server-side model training.
+The counter $\{c_k; k\in [K]\}$ tallies the activations used for training from each device and is used to prioritize devices that contributed fewer activations. \di{$c_k$ is the number of activation batches from device $k$ that are consumed by the server for training.
+In each scheduling step, the Task Scheduler selects activations from the device with the smallest $c_k$.
+This online greedy strategy keeps the consumption counts $\{c_k; k\in [K]\}$ nearly balanced over time and prevents activations of fast devices from dominating server-side training.}

-The \textbf{Compute Engine} requests inputs continuously from the Task Scheduler to carry out training and aggregation.